Lego DC Comics Super Heroes: Justice League – Gotham City Breakout: Plot

-Batman and Robin chase Penguin and Harley Quinn.
-After Harley and Poison Ivy are defeated, Batman leaves Robin with the defeated criminals and chases after a criminal who resembles a ninja.
-After cornering the criminal in an alleyway, Batman is able to deduce that the criminal is Nightwing who used the ninja costume to try and lure Batman into a surprise birthday party which disappoints Nightwing along with the other attendees of Batman's party (consisting of Robin, Batgirl, Justice League members Superman, Wonder Woman, and Cyborg, and Teen Titans members Beast Boy and Starfire).
+Batman and Robin chase Penguin and Harley Quinn, and after defeating Harley and Poison Ivy, Batman leaves Robin with the defeated criminals and chases after a criminal who resembles a ninja.
+After cornering the criminal in an alleyway, Batman is able to deduce that he is Nightwing, who was attempting to lure Batman into a surprise birthday party.
 Batgirl, Robin and Nightwing reveal that as a present for Batman, they decided to take him on vacation.
-Superman is willing to serve as a temporary replacement of Batman, believing the criminals of Gotham would not be hard to defeat due to many of them lacking superpowers.
-The Justice League and Teen Titans are able to convince Batman to accept the vacation and Batman, Nightwing and Batgirl leave to their holiday plans.
-Robin stays behind to show Superman the ropes and give him advice on Gotham's villains.
+Superman is willing to temporarily replace Batman, believing that Gotham's criminals would be easy to defeat due to most lacking superpowers.
+The Justice League and Teen Titans are able to convince Batman to accept the vacation, while Robin stays behind to help Superman.

-Meanwhile, at Arkham Asylum, Joker uses a spoon (which he drew a face on and calls "Spoony") to dig himself out of his cell.
-Elsewhere, Batman easily figures out Nightwing and Batgirl's vacation plans for him, to take him down Memory Lane by having him visit the dojo of his former martial arts sensei Madame Mantis.
+Meanwhile, at Arkham Asylum, Joker escapes by digging out with a spoon, and Batman figures out that Nightwing and Batgirl plan to have him visit the dojo of his former martial arts sensei, Madame Mantis.
 After a brief reunion battle with his former sensei, Batman discovers it was actually a disguised minion of Deathstroke.
 Batman, Batgirl, and Nightwing then find Deathstroke and follow him into a cave.

 Meanwhile, in Gotham City, Superman finds out about Joker's escape and ignores Robin's warning about him.
 Unfortunately, this allows Joker to trick Superman into freeing Harley Quinn, Penguin, Poison Ivy and Scarecrow from Arkham.
 Superman calls Cyborg in hopes of gaining assistance to stop the escaped villains.

 Batman, Nightwing, and Batgirl end up falling down a waterfall in the cave.
 Batman explains his past with Deathstroke.
 At the bottom of the waterfall, Batman, Nightwing, and Batgirl discover an underground kingdom of Trogowogs (a hidden underground race of short, green humanoids).
-The primitive (yet optimistic, prim and proper) residents immediately attack Batman, who ultimately surrenders to Deathstroke when the latter threatens to kill Nightwing and Batgirl.
-They are then introduced to the Trogowog leader who turns out to be Bane, who gained his position with the use of a pink crystal known as the Psyche Stone.
+They immediately attack Batman, who ultimately surrenders to Deathstroke when the latter threatens to kill Nightwing and Batgirl.
+They are then introduced to the Trogowog leader, Bane, who gained his position using a pink crystal known as the Psyche Stone.